Matt Frawley: 2018

 It was announced on 28 October 2018 that Frawley had signed for Huddersfield in the Super League.

 2019

 On 10 December, it was announced that Frawley had signed a one-year development contract with NRL side Canberra for the 2020 NRL season.

 2020

 In round 20 of the 2020 NRL season, Frawley made and scored a try on his debut for the Canberra Raiders in the role of five-eighth, against Cronulla-Sutherland in their final game of the 2020 regular season.

 2021

 Frawley made only five appearances for Canberra in the 2021 NRL season which saw the club finish a disappointing 10th on the table.

 2022

 Frawley made eight appearances for Canberra in the 2022 NRL season as the club finished 8th on the table and qualified for the finals.
 Frawley did not play in either of Canberra's finals matches.

+2023

+Frawley kicked his first two-point field goal (a field goal kicked from outside the opposition's 40-metre zone) in the round 4 match against Newcastle.
+Frawley played a total of eight games for Canberra in the 2023 NRL season including the clubs elimination finals loss to Newcastle.
+On 10 September, it was announced that Frawley would be joining English side Leeds on a two-year deal starting in 2024.

+2024

+Frawley played 25 games for Leeds in the 2024 Super League which saw the club finish 8th on the table.